plasterboarding a brick wall

 covering side of window reveal with plasterboard

-• Measure the height and depth at the side of the window reveal.
+• Measure the height and depth of the window reveal.

-• Cut plasterboard sheets to size and stick them in place with adhesive.
+• Cut boards to size and stick them in place with adhesive.

-• Use masking tape to hold the plasterboard in position while the adhesive dries.
+• Use masking tape to hold the boards in position while the adhesive dries.

 covering top of window reveal with plasterboard

-• Measure the width and depth at the top of the window reveal.
+• Measure the width and depth of the lintel.

-• Cut a piece of plasterboard to size and stick it in place with adhesive.
+• Cut a board to size and stick it in place with adhesive.

-• Use timber supports between the plasterboard and window sill to hold the top part of the plasterboard in place while the adhesive dries.
+• Use timber supports between the board and windowsill to hold it in place while the adhesive dries.

 Taping and Jointing

-Tape and joint the plasterboard joins for a smooth finish.
+Tape and joint the plasterboard joints for a smooth finish.

 1. Mix and Apply Jointing Compound